home > menu > performing arts or video art > try me under water

 Try Me Under Water is a nocturnal journey punctuated by interventions — sometimes minimalist, sometimes spectacular — that reconfigure the landscape and the contemplative experience that the audience have of it.
-Before gathering around a big fire, the spectators spend a long time watching, in the middle of a body of water, a video projection, from 1 to 9 tracks, made by Jean-Frédéric Chevallier.
+Before gathering around a huge fire, the spectators spend a long time watching, in the middle of a body of water, a video projection, also titled Try Me Under Water, with 1 to 9 tracks simultaneously, made by Jean-Frédéric Chevallier.
 In this film, which took him four years to make, Jean-Frédéric Chevallier frees himself from the rules — if there were any — of the film-essay which marked his previous opuses and plunges full feet into pure video art.

 The performance constantly overflows its supposed limits.
 It appears on the side, and it goes behind the spectators, and then we have to follow it down to the nearby lake where a screen waits for us in the water.
 It is impossible to distinguish, eventually, whether small events are or are not part of the show.
 The entire night started playing for us, with us.

 Patrice Maniglier, “What Global Art Might Look Like”, Fabrique de l’art, n°3/4, 2017-2018, p.
 101.